 Does the hospital have immediately available life-saving ECLS (artificial heart support) for patients who have sudden cardiac arrest, as well as trained staff for ECLS in the hospital 24/7 for rapid deployment?

 Rapid deployment of ECLS, also referred to as ECMO, has been shown to improve patient survival after heart surgery.
-CHOC is a platinum-level Extracorporeal Life Support Organization (ELSO).
-As a platinum designation, CHOC is among the highest scoring institutions worldwide.
+CHOC is a gold-level Extracorporeal Life Support Organization (ELSO).
+As a gold designation, CHOC is among the highest scoring institutions worldwide.
 The award is recognized by U.S. News & World Report and Parents magazine as one criterion for top institutions.

 Does your hospital or CVICU, allow you to stay with your child after surgery, even overnight?